 Changes of agent

-CIPO reports they have started processing revocation and appointment of agent requests, and are working through the backlog.
+CIPO reports that they have started processing revocation and appointment of agent requests, and are currently processing such requests from the end of July 2024.

 Assignments and transfers

 Assignments and transfers are still greatly delayed, with CIPO working through the backlog.
-CIPO has indicated that transfers, name changes, and document registrations from June/July 2024 are currently being processed.
-Recordals of name change requests for applications with an application number less than 3,243,062 (filed before June 20, 2024) are not being processed at all, nor are document registrations where there is more than one document to be registered against one or more files.
+CIPO has indicated that transfers from July/August 2024, name changes from June/July 2024, and document registrations from June 2024 are currently being processed.
+Document registrations where there is more than one document to be registered against one or more files are not yet being processed at all.
 Certificates of recordal are not yet being generated.
+Confirmation of compliant transfer can be verified in the Canadian Patent Database.

 Late notices